itajaja/look-ma/README.md

 Nothing special is required in the scaffold, beside the following:

 - a valid package.json file
-- a .lookmaignore file that will replace the .gitignore file when downloaded through look-ma
+- a .lookmaignore file that will replace the .gitignore file when downloaded through look-ma.
+You want to ignore basically all the files, except package.json and (optionally) yarn.lock